 Recipe Variations:

-Cheesy Mashed Potatoes: The mashed potatoes are extra creamy when you add shredded cheddar or Parmesan.
+Cheesy Mashed Potatoes: You can make the mashed potatoes even extra creamy by adding shredded cheddar or Parmesan.

-Loaded Gravy: Add chopped mushrooms or bell peppers along with the onions for extra flavor and texture.
+Fully Loaded: Stir in some chopped mushrooms or bell peppers with the onions for more flavor and texture.

 Conclusion: